mindspore-ai/docs/tutorials/source_en/debug/profiler.md

           ├── analyze                  // Generated when profiler_level=ProfilerLevel.Level1 or profiler_level=ProfilerLevel.Level2
           ├── device_{Rank_ID}         // CANN Profling Performance data collected on the device ├── host                     // CANN Profling Performance data collected on the host ├── mindstudio_profiler_log     // CANN Profling parsed log files.
-Delete this directory when data_simplification is set to True.
+Delete this directory when data_simplification is set to True
           └── mindstudio_profiler_output     // CANN Profling parsed performance data.
-Delete this directory when data_simplification is set to True.
+Delete this directory when data_simplification is set to True
     └── logs                           // MindSpore Log files parsed by the Profiler interface
 ```